 Schedule a non-urgent appointment with a CARE Advocate.

-To speak with a confidential advocate immediately, please call our 24/7 CARE advocacy line at 805-893-4613.
+For urgent and immediate assistance and to speak with a confidential staff member, please call our 24/7 CARE phone line at 805-893-4613.
 If you have an emergency or feel that you may be in immediate danger, please call 911.

-If you have experienced a sexual assault within the last five days, call CARE at 805-893-4613 or navigate to the Medical section on our Advocacy Services page to learn about the time-sensitive option to seek a free, confidential forensic medical exam.
+If you have experienced a sexual assault within the last five days, call CARE at 805-893-4613 or navigate to the Medical section on our Advocacy Services page on our Survivor Services page to learn about the time-sensitive option to seek a free, confidential forensic medical exam.